kcboggs/Code-201-/class-03.md

     padding: 5px;
     margin: 0px;}

- # Limiting Height (min-height, max-height)
+ Limiting Height (min-height, max-height)

- The min-height property defines the minimum height of an element.
+ *The min-height property defines the minimum height of an element.
 If the content is smaller than the minimum height, the minimum height will be applied.

-If the content is larger than the minimum height, the min-height property has no effect.
+If the content is larger than the minimum height, the min-height property has no effect.*

+p {
+  width: 400px;
+  font-size: 90%;
+  line-height: 1.2em;)
+  {

 # Decisions & Loops